 - It is a good idea to take out your own insurance to cover your belongings against theft and damage.

 Free AST Tenancy Agreement document

-Click here for a free Assured Shorthold Tenancy Agreement, approved by the Residential Landlords Association in consultation with the Office of Fair Trading and the Plain English Campaign.
+Click here for a free Assured Shorthold Tenancy Agreement, approved by the Residential Landlords Association.

 Whilst the Residential Landlords Association, the producers of this Tenancy Agreement, represents Landlords' interests, we do advocate professional and fair terms and insist that our Members adhere to a code of practice that respects tenant rights.
 If your landlord is a member of the RLA, we also have a formal complaints procedure and ALWAYS give a fair, unbiased view of any grievance against a member.